-Nine o'clock-ten o'clock-eleven-
+Nine o'clock-ten o'clock-eleven-almost midnight.
+At last I heard

-almost midnight.
-At last I heard Roger's key in the lock, his step in the hall; and then he was coming toward me.
+Roger's key in the lock, his step in the hall; and then he was coming toward me.

 It flashed through my mind that I hadn't really looked at Roger for a long time.
 I'd forgotten how tall he was, and how handsome.
-He had thick dark hair, and heavy black brows over blue eyes, which gave him a rather stern expression except when he smiled, and then all the severity vanished and he seemed a delighted, rather mischievous boy.
-But I remembered, just then, that I hadn't seen that smile for some time.
+He had thick dark hair, and heavy black brows over blue eyes, which gave him a rather stern expression except when he smiled, and then all the severity vanished and he seemed a delighted vanished and he seemed a delighted, rather mischievous boy.
+But I rerather mischievous boy.
+But I re-membered, just then, that I hadn't seen that smile for some time.

 He leaned over and kissed me.
-Perfunctorily.
-But I held him there a moment longer than he would have stayed of his own will, and it seemed stayed of his own will, and it seemed to me that he pulled away from me.
+Per-functorily.
+But I held him there a moment longer than he would have

+to me that he pulled away from me.

 "Hello, darling," I said.
+"I'm glad

-"I'm glad you're home-I missed you."
-I knew it was a stupid remark-he'd been late getting home before, and I'd never said I missed him-but I couldn't think of anything else to say.
+you're home-I missed you."
+I knew

+it was a stupid remark-he'd been late getting home before, and I'd never said I missed him-but I couldn't think of anything else to say.
 I felt a strange shyness with him.
-Because I had stumbled upon his secret, he no longer was my husband, whom I knew so well, but an inscrutable human being.
+Because I had stumbled upon his secret, he no longer was my husband whom I know so well but an his secret, he no longer was my hus-band, whom I knew so well, but an inscrutable human being.
 "Whew!" he said wearily, taking off his coat.
 "It's been some day.
 Let's go to bed, Jean.
 I'm tired."
 "Poor baby," I said sympathetically.
 "But wait a minute.
 Sit down and